tcboni/Authentication/README.md

 Given the nonzero cost and perceived technical difficulty of setting up an SSL certificate on your website, some developers are tempted to roll their own in-browser hashing or encryption schemes in order to avoid passing cleartext logins over an unsecured wire.

-While this is a noble thought, it is essentially useless (and can be a [security flaw](http://stackoverflow.com/questions/1380168/does-it-make-security-sense-to-hash-password-on-client-end)[security flaw]) unless it is combined with one of the above - that is, either securing the line with strong encryption or using a tried-and-tested challenge-response mechanism (if you don't know what that is, just know that it is one of the most difficult to prove, most difficult to design, and most difficult to implement concepts in digital security).
+While this is a noble thought, it is essentially useless (and can be a [security flaw](http://stackoverflow.com/questions/1380168/does-it-make-security-sense-to-hash-password-on-client-end)) unless it is combined with one of the above - that is, either securing the line with strong encryption or using a tried-and-tested challenge-response mechanism (if you don't know what that is, just know that it is one of the most difficult to prove, most difficult to design, and most difficult to implement concepts in digital security).

 While it is true that hashing the password *can be* effective against **password disclosure**, it is vulnerable to replay attacks, Man-In-The-Middle attacks / hijackings (if an attacker can inject a few bytes into your unsecured HTML page before it reaches your browser, they can simply comment out the hashing in the JavaScript), or brute-force attacks (since you are handing the attacker both username, salt and hashed password).

 **CAPTCHAS against humanity**

-[CAPTCHAs](http://en.wikipedia.org/wiki/CAPTCHA)[CAPTCHAs] are meant to thwart one specific category of attack: automated dictionary/brute force trial-and-error with no human operator.
+[CAPTCHAs](http://en.wikipedia.org/wiki/CAPTCHA) are meant to thwart one specific category of attack: automated dictionary/brute force trial-and-error with no human operator.
 There is no doubt that this is a real threat, however there are ways of dealing with it seamlessly that don't require a CAPTCHA, specifically properly designed serverside login throttling schemes - we'll discuss those later.

-Know that CAPTCHA implementations are not created alike; they often aren't human-solvable, most of them are actually ineffective against bots, all of them are ineffective against cheap third-world labor (according to [OWASP](http://en.wikipedia.org/wiki/OWASP)[OWASP], the current sweatshop rate is $12 per 500 tests), and some implementations may be technically illegal in some countries (see [OWASP Guide To Authentication](http://www.owasp.org/index.php/Guide_to_Authentication)[OWASP Guide To Authentication]).
-If you must use a CAPTCHA, use Google's [reCAPTCHA](http://en.wikipedia.org/wiki/ReCAPTCHA)[reCAPTCHA], since it is OCR-hard by definition (since it uses already OCR-misclassified book scans) and tries very hard to be user-friendly.
+Know that CAPTCHA implementations are not created alike; they often aren't human-solvable, most of them are actually ineffective against bots, all of them are ineffective against cheap third-world labor (according to [OWASP](http://en.wikipedia.org/wiki/OWASP), the current sweatshop rate is $12 per 500 tests), and some implementations may be technically illegal in some countries (see [OWASP Guide To Authentication](http://www.owasp.org/index.php/Guide_to_Authentication)).
+If you must use a CAPTCHA, use Google's [reCAPTCHA](http://en.wikipedia.org/wiki/ReCAPTCHA), since it is OCR-hard by definition (since it uses already OCR-misclassified book scans) and tries very hard to be user-friendly.

 Personally, I tend to find CAPTCHAS annoying, and use them only as a last resort when a user has failed to login a number of times and throttling delays are maxxed out.
 This will happen rarely enough to be acceptable, and it strengthens the system as a whole.